Garbage Disposal Installation in San Tan Valley, AZ

 Can I install a disposal myself?

 If you're comfortable under a sink, have basic plumbing knowledge, and your electrical is already ready, sure.
-Most of us prefer not to.
-One loose connection means a cabinet full of water.
-One wiring mistake means a tripped breaker or worse.
+Typically, most of us prefer not to.
+Specifically, one loose connection means a cabinet full of water.
+Specifically, one wiring mistake means a tripped breaker or worse.
 For $250-350, a professional install saves you the risk and the headache.
 We've seen too many DIY jobs fail.

 What should I never put down a disposal?

 Bones, grease, fibrous vegetables (celery, asparagus), pasta, rice, and potato peels are the usual suspects.
-They jam the motor or clog the drain.
+In fact, they jam the motor or clog the drain.
 Treat your disposal like it's meant for small scraps, not a garbage can.
 That approach keeps it running for years instead of months.

 Ready to Upgrade Your Kitchen?